phalpha/cloudcomputing_proteomicanalysis/README.md

-# cloudcomputing_proteomicanalysis
+# Cloud Technologies for Proteomic Analysis of Adipogenesis

 exploring the use of cloud computing on proteomic data for CS 273C, Cloud Computing for Biology and Healthcare

-# Cloud Technologies for Proteomic Analysis of Adipogenesis

 ## Project Overview